joesutliff1016/Galanga/README.md

 ## Technologies Used

-React, html, css and Firebase NoSql database.
+React, Html, Css and Firebase NoSQL database.

 ## Contributors